Simulation Software for Power Electronics

 PLECS® is the tool of choice for high-speed simulations of power electronic systems.
 It is available in two editions: PLECS Blockset for seamless integration with MATLAB®/Simulink®, and PLECS Standalone, a completely independent product.

-The PLECS RT Box is a state of the art real-time simulator.
+The PLECS RT Box is a modern real-time simulator that can be programmed and operated from PLECS.
 With its 32 analog and 64 digital input/output channels and its 1 GHz dual-core CPU it is a versatile processing unit for both real-time hardware-in-the-loop (HIL) testing and rapid control prototyping.

 The arrangement above is used for real-time simulation of a grid-connected modular multi-level converter (MMC) with four interconnected RT Boxes.
 Each phase leg of the MMC consisting of 10 half-bridges has its own slave controller and is simulated on a separate RT Box.
 The fourth box at the top simulates the passive filters and the grid.
 The RT Boxes are interconnected via high-speed serial links on the back to exchange simulation data and synchronize the simulation step.
 All boxes run with a time step of 3 μs.